-We encourage parents to discuss any concerns they may have with Mrs McLeod, Mr Johnson, Mrs Halliday or Mr Robinson.
+We encourage parents to discuss any concerns they may have with Mrs McLeod, Mr Johnson or Mrs Halliday.

 The child protection policy should be available publicly either via the school or college website or by other means.

 We make parents aware of our policy via the school website.
 Paper copies are also available on request.